 3. Fair & Ethical

-One of the three pillars in sustainable fashion is social development, so naturally fair and ethical fashion has an important role to play when we talk about the different types of sustainability in fashion.
+One of the three pillars in sustainable fashion is social development, so naturally fair and ethical fashion has an important role to play when we talk about the different forms of sustainability in fashion.

 Fair and ethical fashion is basically about choosing to buy clothes that have been made in a fair ethical way.
 This includes fair working conditions and wages in every part of the supply chain.

-This is one of the types of sustainability in fashion that is very important to be aware of.
+This is one of the forms of sustainability in fashion that is very important to be aware of.
 Because this is about other human beings and the way they are treated.
 Have you ever heard the saying “fast fashion isn’t cheap – someone somewhere is paying for it”?
 And this is exactly what we are trying to change with ethical fashion and Fairtrade clothes.

 Help promote ethical fashion and Fairtrade clothes

 No one should be harmed just so others can buy a pair of ridiculously cheap jeans.
 Fashion can exist without inhuman working conditions.
 We just have to change the way we do fashion.
-And you can make a choice to.
+And you can make a choice too.